nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to track information about business clients
+* needs to track information about business clients
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage useful information about a clients faster than a typical mouse/GUI driven app
+**Value proposition**: manage useful information about clients faster than a typical mouse/GUI-driven app

 ### User stories